-Most assignments, exams and classwork should be completed by the end class.
+Most assignments, exams and classwork should be completed by the end of class.
 However, your student may have some assignments outside of the classroom that includes projects and homework if assigned.
+Your student is expected to properly study and research outside of the classroom in order to properly prepare for a Major grade exam or project.

-Attendance/Tardy Policy/Make-Up Work: Please refer to the Student/Parent Handbook for school policy regarding attendance, tardiness, and makeup work.
-For any class missed, it is the student's responsibility to obtain the makeup assignment from the instructor/make-up box located in the back of the classroom.
-Tardy Policy: Students are expected to be on time to class daily.
-Students will be marked as tardy if they are not in their assigned seat when the bell rings.
+Attendance/Tardy Policy/Make-Up Work:

+Please refer to the Student/Parent Handbook for school policy regarding attendance, tardiness, and makeup work.
+For any class missed, it is the student's responsibility to obtain the makeup assignment from the instructor.

+Tardy Policy: Students are expected to be on time for class daily.
+Students will be marked as tardy if they are not in their assigned seats when the bell rings.
 Students more than 10 minutes late to class will be marked absent per EMSISD policy.

 Make-Up Work: I will strictly follow the EMSISD grading policy for make-up work when a student is absent (excused).
 Students will have time equal to days absent from class plus one day to complete all missed assignments.

 Late Policy: I will strictly follow the EMSISD grading policy for late work.
 If work is turned in 1 school day late, the maximum score for this assignment is 85%.
 If work is turned in 2 school days late, the maximum score for this assignment is 70%.
 If work is turned in 3 school days late, the maximum score for this assignment is 60%.
 No late work will be accepted after 3 school business days, and a zero will be recorded in my grade book.

+Classroom Expectations:

-Classroom Expectations: The 5 Ps: Be prompt, prepared, productive, polite, and positive.
-Consequences for not following expectations vary by situation, but I will generally have a discussion with the student, then contact parents via email or phone call.
+The 5 Ps: Be prompt, prepared, productive, polite and positive.
+Consequences of not following expectations vary by situation, but I will generally discuss with the student, then contact parents via email or phone call.
 If the issue is not resolved, then additional actions may be taken such as in-school suspension, referrals, and principal involvement.

 Phone policy: No phone usage is allowed unless authorized.
 We will be using phones for legal research and inclass activities, but I expect no social media or video/audio recording in my class.
 If your student uses their phone inappropriately during class, I will ask them to put their phone in the "phone jail" for the remaining duration of the class.
-If your student refuses or has an attitude I will confiscate their phone for the remainder of the day or send their phone and/or student to the office.
+If your student refuses or has an attitude, I will confiscate their phone for the remainder of the day or send their phone and/or student to the office.

 Preliminary Schedule of Topics, Readings, and Assignments:

-U.S. Legal System Roles and Responsibilities of the Courtroom Pre-Trial, Trial, Adjudication, and Appellate Stages The U.S. Constitution and the Bill of Rights Case Law Academic Integrity: Academic integrity values the work of individuals regardless if it is another student's work, a researcher, or author.
+Legal Research and Writing U.S. Legal System and Case Law Roles and Responsibilities of the Courtroom Pre-Trial, Trial, Adjudication, and Appellate Stages The U.S. Constitution and the Bill of Rights Mock Trial

+Academic Integrity:

+Academic integrity values the work of individuals regardless if it is another student's work, a researcher, or an author.
 The pursuit of learning requires each student to be responsible for his or her academic work.
 Academic dishonesty is not tolerated in our schools.
 Academic dishonesty, includes cheating, copying the work of another student, plagiarism, and unauthorized communication between students during an examination.
 The determination that a student has engaged in academic dishonesty shall be based on the judgment of the classroom teacher or other supervising professional employee and considers written materials, observation, or information from students.
 Students found to have engaged in academic dishonesty shall be subject to disciplinary and/or academic penalties.
 The teacher and campus administrator shall jointly determine such action.